-Drug Shortages: Root Causes and Potential Solutions examines the underlying factors responsible for drug shortages and recommends enduring solutions.
+Drug Shortages: Root Causes and Potential Solutions, published in October 2019, examines the underlying factors responsible for drug shortages and recommends enduring solutions.
 The inter-agency Drug Shortage Task Force, which was led by FDA, oversaw the analysis of drug shortage data and development of recommendations in response to a request from 31 U.S. senators and 104 U.S. congressional representatives in June 2018.
-The report relies on information from stakeholders, published research, and economic analysis of market conditions affecting drug shortages.

 The report identifies three root causes for drug shortages:

 - Lack of incentives for manufacturers to produce less profitable drugs;